2020 Learning Opportunities

 OTHER LEARNING OPPORTUNITIES

-Canadian Conservation Institute (CCI) Integrated Pest
+Canadian Conservation Institute (CCI) Virtual

-Management Workshop for Cultural Property
+Integrated Pest Management for Cultural

-Management (IPM) plan to mitigate them.
-The workshop supplements
+Integrated Pest Management plan to mitigate them.

 facilities who are responsible for the physical integrity,